ajainvivek/ember-multiple-application/README.md

   - You will have to start multiple servers when developing on more that one app at a time.
 * All apps must share the same name
   - As mentioned above, all apps must have the same `modulePrefix`.
-* WatchMan
-  - You will not be able to use watchman.
-It has an existing bug that prevents it from properly following symlinks.
-See: http://www.ember-cli.com/user-guide/#watchman for uninstall details.
-* Tests for common need to run as part of one of your apps.
-They cannot be easily run independantly.